LBL-EESA/TECA/doc/rtd/applications.rst

     selected interval.
 For the number_of_steps option use `--steps_per_file`. (default: yearly)

 --steps_per_file STEPS_PER_FILE
-    number of time steps to write to each output file (default: 128)
+    The number of time steps per output file when `--file_layout number_of_steps` is specified.

 --x_axis_variable X_AXIS_VARIABLE
     name of the variable to use for x-coordinates (default: lon)